ObolNetwork/charon/docs/configuration.md

       --monitoring-address string          Listening address (ip and port) for the monitoring API (prometheus, pprof). (default "127.0.0.1:3620")
       --no-verify                          Disables cluster definition and lock file verification.
       --p2p-allowlist string               Comma-separated list of CIDR subnets for allowing only certain peer connections.
 Example: 192.168.0.0/16 would permit connections to peers on your local network only.
 The default is to accept all connections.
       --p2p-bootnode-relay                 Enables using bootnodes as libp2p circuit relays.
 Useful if some charon nodes are not publicly accessible.
-Deprecated, should always enabled. (default true)
+Deprecated, should always be enabled. (default true)
       --p2p-bootnodes strings              Comma-separated list of discv5 bootnode URLs or ENRs. (default [http://bootnode.lb.gcp.obol.tech:3640/enr])
       --p2p-bootnodes-from-lockfile        Enables using cluster lock ENRs as discv5 bootnodes.
 Allows skipping explicit bootnodes if key generation ceremony included correct IPs.
 Discv5 is deprecated, use relay discovery.
       --p2p-denylist string                Comma-separated list of CIDR subnets for disallowing certain peer connections.
 Example: 192.168.0.0/16 would disallow connections to peers on your local network.
 The default is to accept all connections.